-In 2022, 21 moose were observed on plot 309, part of the Kekspider Rx Burn (Figure 12).
-Similar to observations from the Trout Lake Rx Burn on plot 41, almost all of the moose observations since 2012 have been either inside or very close to the perimeter of the fire likely indicating some attraction of moose to the burn (Figure 11, Schrage, 2017).
+In 2023, 13 moose were observed on plot 309, part of the Kekspider Rx Burn (Figure 12).
+Similar to observations from the Trout Lake Rx Burn on plot 41, almost all of the moose observations since 2012 have been either inside or very close to the perimeter of the fire indicating some attraction of moose to the burn (Figure 11, Schrage, 2017).
+The combination of blowdown followed by fire on much of this plot has likely removed many conifers and shaped the forest succession towards species such as aspen and paper birch (Frelich 2002).
+These species are favored by moose for browsing and the succeeding forest may benefit moose for some years to come.